-Key Logistical Advantages

-- Dual Served Class 1 Rail Access at Oakdale onsite service on Canadian Pacific rail line coupled with nearby terminal on Union Pacific rail line allows access to multiple oil and gas plays, avoids interchange fees on local short-hauls and allows opportunity to reduce freight costs through competition - Utica Adds Additional Class 1 Rail Access Utica is connected to BNSF which allows direct access to CO/WY and TX/OK markets - Unit Train Capability Reduces customer product delivery time and costs (see below) - In-Basin Terminal Van Hook terminal in North Dakota provides competitive advantage for delivery of frac sand into the Bakken - Wellsite Storage Solutions Portable wellsite storage solutions provide customers with a proppant management system designed to help control demurrage, drive down costs and improve safety
+- Key Logistical Advantages - Dual Served Class 1 Rail Access at Oakdale onsite service on Canadian Pacific rail line coupled with nearby terminal on Union Pacific rail line allows access to multiple oil and gas plays, avoids interchange fees on local short-hauls and allows opportunity to reduce freight costs through competition - Utica Adds Additional Class 1 Rail Access Utica is connected to BNSF which allows direct access to CO/WY and TX/OK markets - Unit Train Capability Reduces customer product delivery time and costs (see below) - In-Basin Terminals Van Hook terminal in North Dakota provides competitive advantage for delivery of frac sand into the Bakken.
+In addition to Van Hook, we are currently developing a new terminal site in Southwest Pennsylvania to service the Marcellus market which we expect to be operational by the end of 2021. - Wellsite Storage Solutions Portable wellsite storage solutions provide customers with a proppant management system designed to help control demurrage, drive down costs and improve safety - Manifest Route vs. Unit Train Route Benefits